Kentucky's refundable and nonrefundable credits are:

 Inventory Tax Credit:

 As a sole proprietor reporting business income or loss on federal Form Schedule C may claim a credit for inventory tax paid against individual income tax.
-For more information please see the Kentucky Department of Revenue site here.
+For more information please see the Kentucky Department of Revenue.

 Child and dependent care:

 Kentucky residents may claim the non-refundable tax credit for household and dependent care services necessary for employment.
-For more information please visit the Kentucky legislature page here.
+For more information please see the Kentucky legislature.

 Family Size Tax Credit: